Project Details - Ended

 - Type of Care:

-- Identify barriers and associated facilitators to meeting proposed Stage 3 care coordination criteria in order to help primary care practices overcome gaps to criteria achievement.
+- Identify barriers and associated facilitators to meeting proposed Stage 3 care coordination criteria in order to help practices overcome gaps to criteria achievement.

 - Assess the potential impact of proposed Stage 3 care coordination criteria and identify strategies to increase the value of the criteria to primary care practices.